About Grant County

 Voter registration in Grant County can be completed through several methods: in person at the County Clerk's office, by mail using a Nebraska Voter Registration Application form, or online through the Nebraska Secretary of State's Online Voter Registration system at sos.nebraska.gov/elections/voter-registration.
 Nebraska law requires voters to register at least 11 days before an election (the Friday before the third Wednesday preceding the election) for in-person registration, or postmarked at least 18 days before the election for mail registration.
 Eligible voters must be U.S.

-citizens, at least 18 years old by the election date, and residents of Nebraska and Grant County.
+Citizens, at least 18 years old by the election date, and residents of Nebraska and Grant County.
 Nebraska does not require party registration except for voters who wish to participate in primary elections.
 Grant County voters can find their assigned polling place by contacting the County Clerk's office or checking their voter registration status through the Nebraska Voter Registration system.

-The next major election is scheduled for November 3, 2026, featuring Nebraska's U.S. Senate race, all three U.S. House districts including the 3rd Congressional District which encompasses Grant County, statewide constitutional offices including Governor, and Nebraska State Legislature seats (nonpartisan unicameral).
+The next major election is scheduled for November 3, 2026, featuring Nebraska's U.S. Senate race, all three U.S. House districts including the 3rd Congressional District which includes Grant County, statewide constitutional offices including Governor, and Nebraska State Legislature seats (nonpartisan unicameral).

 Early voting ballot applications can be submitted to the County Clerk beginning 120 days before an election, and ballots are mailed to voters approximately 35 days before the election.
 Completed absentee ballots must be received by the County Clerk by the close of polls on Election Day.
-Nebraska law, specifically Nebraska Revised Statute § 32-202 et seq., provides for transparency in election records, allowing citizens to request election materials including ballot counting records, voter turnout statistics, and election certifications, though ballots themselves are not public records to preserve voting secrecy.
+Nebraska law, specifically Nebraska Revised Statute § 32-202 et seq, provides for transparency in election records, allowing citizens to request election materials including ballot counting records, voter turnout statistics, and election certifications, though ballots themselves are not public records to preserve voting secrecy.

 Economy & Demographics

-The county faces significant economic challenges including population decline, aging demographics, limited healthcare access, and the vulnerabilities inherent in dependence on a single economic sector subject to commodity price fluctuations and weather variability.
+Grant County faces significant economic challenges including population decline, aging demographics, limited healthcare access, and the vulnerabilities inherent in dependence on a single economic sector subject to commodity price fluctuations and weather variability.
 There are no major corporate headquarters or industrial facilities in Grant County.
 Economic development efforts focus primarily on maintaining the viability of existing ranching operations, improving telecommunications infrastructure including broadband internet access (a significant challenge in remote areas), and preserving essential services like schools and healthcare to prevent further population loss.

 Transparency Score

-Court Records: ⚠️ Limited Online Access | Property: ⚠️ In-Person/Phone Required | Arrest/Jail: ⚠️ Phone/In-Person Only | Vital Records: ⚠️ County/State Office Required | Business: ✅ State Online Search Available | Elections: ✅ State Portal Available | Overall Score: 5/10 — Grant County's small size limits local digital infrastructure, requiring in-person or phone contact for most county records, though state-level systems provide some online access for business and voter information.
+Court Records: Limited: Online Access | Property: Limited: In-Person/Phone Required | Arrest/Jail: Limited: Phone/In-Person Only | Vital Records: Limited: County/State Office Required | Business: Yes: State Online Search Available | Elections: Yes: State Portal Available | Overall Score: 5/10, Grant County's small size limits local digital infrastructure, requiring in-person or phone contact for most county records, though state-level systems provide some online access for business and voter information.